-On this course you will study the latest techniques and resources for developing stand-alone, web-based and mobile games, featuring exciting graphics and animation.
-You will become familiar with the basic architecture and design elements of computer games and programming languages and paradigms relevant to games development.
+You will study the latest techniques and resources for developing standalone, web-based and mobile games, featuring exciting graphics and animation, becoming familiar with the basic architecture and design elements of computer games and programming languages relevant to games development.

 The computer games and leisure software industry has grown dramatically in recent years and now matches the film industry in terms of financial output.
-Many of the world’s most famous and respected names in games development are based in the UK, including Rockstar North, Rare and Codemasters, creating exciting possibilities for careers in this fast moving and creatively stimulating environment.
+Many of the world’s most famous and respected names in games development are based in the UK, including Rockstar North, Rare, and Codemasters, which is creating more possibilities for careers in this fast-moving and creatively stimulating industry.

-Graduates can pursue careers as; games programmers, artificial intelligence programmers, graphics programmers, 3D modellers and web systems developers.
-The course also equips you with core computing skills so that you can pursue more traditional computing careers outside of the games industry.
+Game Development graduates have the skills needed to work in careers as games programmers, artificial intelligence programmers, graphics programmers, 3D modellers and web systems developers.
+The course also helps you to develop core computing skills, so you can pursue more traditional computing careers outside of the games industry.